+People often take for granted the common items and devices they use in everyday life.
+Looks can be deceiving.
+It's not what things appear to be, it's what they can become.
 Milk can be turned into plastic; with the twist of a screw any FM radio can eavesdrop on aircraft broadcasts; a radio can be made from a penny, you can reveal counterfeit currency, learn how to make alternative energy science projects, make a boomerang with a bookmark, how to turn a TV tray into a 6-foot robot, how boats are made with milk cartons, how POWs made an airplane out of sleeping bags and more.
 "Things" will never seem the same again.

-Sneaky Uses for Everyday Things, a science best-seller, has been featured on CNN Headline News, the Los Angeles Times, and in U.S. News & World Report.
+Sneaky Uses for Everyday Things, a science best-seller, has been featured on CNN HeadlineNews, The New York Times, the Los AngelesTimes, and in U.S. News & World Report.
 It is available at Barnes & Noble, Borders, Crown, Powells, Hastings, independent book stores and online at Barnes & Noble.com and at Amazon.com

 Sneaky Uses for Everyday Things isrecommended by the National Science Teachers Association